AmigoDheena/php-invoice-generator/README.md

 - **Select Products:** When creating invoices, search for products using the autocomplete field to quickly add them.
 - **Edit Invoice:** Click the edit icon next to any invoice in the dashboard.
 - **Export PDF:** Click the PDF icon to download a PDF version of any invoice.
+- **Search & Filter:** Click "Search & Filter" to open the advanced search panel with multiple filtering options.
+- **Sort Invoices:** Click on column headers in the invoice list to sort by that column.
+- **Save Filters:** Apply filters and click "Save Filter" to save your filter combinations for future use.
+- **Export CSV:** Apply filters and click "Export CSV" to download filtered invoice data as a CSV file.
+- **Manage Saved Filters:** Click "Saved Filters" to view, apply, or delete your saved filter combinations.
 - **Manage Companies:** Add or edit your own company profiles under "Manage Companies".
 You can now add banking details for payment info.
 - **Navigate Pages:** Use pagination controls to browse through invoices when you have many.
 - **No Database:** All data is stored in `/data` as JSON files.
 You can back up or move your data easily.